ProteinCalc Logo

 Calculate My Daily Protein

 Disclaimer: Egg size changes protein totals.
 Small, medium, large, extra-large, duck, and quail eggs do not have the same grams of protein.
+This guide uses chicken eggs unless another species is stated.
 This page is for nutrition education and meal planning only.
 It is not medical advice.
 For kidney disease, pregnancy, diabetes, eating disorders, or therapeutic diets, work with a physician or registered dietitian.